tracmo/open-tls-iot-client/README.md

 ### Sample Use-Case and The Origin of This Project

 When I tried to build a smartphone-based garage door control.
 Making the door control device is not the difficult part.
 When I was looking for a mobile app that is easy to use and secured, I could not find a good alternative that can meet all I need, especially the security features.
+It is the door to be controlled.
+It has to be a very secured method.
 Most apps that support makers are Restful-based control.
 It is easy to use but lack of security.
 All I want is an end-to-end secured and easy-to-use app, so I decided to initiate a new one.

 This is the app screen.